Cross-country skiing in Bend Oregon is a popular winter activity among locals and visitors alike.

 Nording skiing at Swampy Lakes Sno Park.
 Ungroomed tracks through deep snow!

-Swampy is generally less crowded than Virginia Meissner and Wanoga, though the parking lot can get croweded.
+Swampy is generally less crowded than Virginia Meissner and Wanoga, though the parking lot can get crowded.

 Swampy Lakes Sno-Park Trail Map